kurekszymon/all-you-need-to-write-cypress/1-Introduction/README.md

 Every test suite is defined by block code `describe`.
 Describe is a function that expects two parameters - title and function to be executed, containing test cases.

 Each test case is defined and distinguished by `it`.
 And you should setup your testing environment using `before` hook.
+In this example all we need is to just open browser on specific website, so we use `cy.visit()` to emulate user entering URL given as a parameter to this function.

 And what about this `.should(...)`?
 It is basic assertion for cypress tests.
 Cypress under the hood uses Chai to assert UI state ([read more](https://docs.cypress.io/api/commands/should#Syntax)) and in this case it asserts that element that we grabbed will contain text `cy.get`.
 If the element won't contain this text, test should fail - You can try that by editing this value.